How to use Enum in C#

 Enum underlying type

-By default the underlying type of each element in the enum is int.
-This means that, an enum declaration that does not explicitly declare an underlying type has an underlying type of int.
-You can specify another integral numeric type by using a colon .
-You can explicitly declare an underlying type of byte, sbyte, short, ushort, int, uint, long or ulong.
+By default, the underlying type of each element in an enum is int in C#.
+This implies that if an enum declaration does not explicitly specify an underlying type, it will automatically default to int.
+However, you have the flexibility to specify a different integral numeric type by utilizing a colon and explicitly declaring the desired underlying type.
+C# allows you to explicitly assign an underlying type of byte, sbyte, short, ushort, int, uint, long, or ulong to an enum, depending on the specific requirements of your application.

 The following Enum declare as byte, you can verify the underlying numeric values by casting to the underlying type .